 The founder and managing director of Mosen Ltd is Dr Fathi Tarada.
 Fathi is a leading expert in fire safety engineering, tunnel ventilation and Computational Fluid Dynamics, with design, review and operations experience in buildings and infrastructure worldwide.
-He is the inventor of the MoJet® tunnel ventilation system, and has submitted a dozen patent applications in the field of mechanical engineering.
+He is the inventor of the MoJet® tunnel ventilation system, and has submitted over 30 patent applications in the field of mechanical engineering.
 He was the project director for the mechanical and electrical design in the New Tyne Crossing, and undertook a quantitative fire risk assessment for that tunnel which led to a specification for the first fire suppression system within a road tunnel in the UK.
 Fathi has acted as a technical adviser to the Land Transport Authority of Singapore for a series of detailed fire suppression tests using low-pressure deluge systems.

 Apart from mechanical and electrical design, Fathi has also provided advice on structural fire protection for a number of tunnels within the UK and internationally, including the Conwy Tunnel in North Wales.
 He is the lead reviewer for the tunnel ventilation and fire safety design of 44 stations within Singapore Metro.
 Fathi was an expert witness for the Buncefield incident, the largest peace-time fire and explosion that occurred in Europe.
 He has extensive management skills in engineering projects, with an emphasis on delivery to time, quality and budget.

 Fathi is the recipient of the Institution of Civil Engineers’ Construction Health and Safety Medal.
 He is the UK Representative in the World Road Association (PIARC) Technical Committee on Road Tunnel Operations, the chairman of the Annual Conference on Innovation in Tunnels, and a member of the CENELEC working group writing a new tunnel atmosphere monitoring standard.